-"Driving global information dominance for our nation by providing an innovative and adaptive information force."
+"Driving global information dominance for our nation by providing an innovative warfighting force."

 Privacy Act Advisory: